headstrong83/sxcurity.github.io/about.md

 title: "About"
 permalink: /about/
 ---
 Hello!
-My name is Corben Douglas (<a href="https://twitter.com/sxcurity"><font color="#1E94DE">@sxcurity</font></a>), an 18 year old college student and avid information security enthusiast!
+My name is Corben Douglas (<a href="https://twitter.com/sxcurity"><font color="#1E94DE">@sxcurity</font></a>), an 18 year-old information security enthusiast!
 I'm currently active on HackerOne, but I also dabble on BugCrowd / Cobalt.io.

 ## Contact
 You can contact me here: